CheickPaul/CheickPaul/README.md

 ## Hi there 👋

-This repository documents my self study journey to pursue a role as a junior quant trader and to prepare for a top tier master's degree in financial market.
+This repository documents my self study journey to pursue a role as a junior quant trader and to prepare for a top tier master's degree in Quantitatif / financial market.

 ## 👤 About Me

 Welcome to my GitHub profile!
 I'm deeply passionate about financial markets, particularly trading and quantitative finance.
 Coming from a physics background, I am exploring how mathematical models and programming can be applied to financial decision making and strategies.

-After discovering trading through training and seminars, I validated challenges with prop firms such as Topstep.
-Now I am actively preparing to apply for top tier master's programs in financial market and seeking opportunities in trading junior roles and quant positions.
+I passed many prop firms challenge such as TOPSTEP.
+Now I am actively preparing to apply for top tier master's programs in Quantitative finance and seeking opportunities in trading junior roles and quant positions.

 This GitHub is my way of documenting that journey, building projects, and connecting with like minded individuals.